PBI Interactive Reports (Log-in required)

 Notes at bottom of tables provide context to explain differences between college-level and department-level rates.

-First Page: Four-, five-, and six-year graduation rates in bar charts for undergraduate programs by college, department, and degree type for fall 2011 and 2012 starting cohorts.
+First Page: Four-, five-, and six-year graduation rates in bar charts and tabular format for undergraduate programs by college and department for fall 2011 through 2015 starting cohorts.
 Segmentation by student gender and ethnicity/race.

 Instructional Activity By College and Department Since Fall 2016